Excel VBA Do Loop

 Things to Remember

-- Do.
-The loop works on logical results, and it keeps running the loop back and forth while the test condition is TRUE.
-The moment the test condition returns FALSE, it will exit the loop.
+- The Do Loop works on logical results and keeps running the Loop back and forth while the test condition is TRUE.
+The moment the test condition returns FALSE, it will exit the Loop.

-- We can exit the loop at any given time by adjusting one more logical test inside the circle by using the IF function.
+- We can exit the Loop at any given time by adjusting one more logical test inside the circle using the IF function.

-- If the condition or test is supplied at the top of the loop, it will first check the test and progress further only if it is TRUE.
+- If we supply the condition or test at the top of the Loop, it will first check the test and progress further only if it is TRUE.

-- If the condition or test is supplied at the end of the loop, it will first execute the block of code inside the loop statement, and in the future, it will test the condition to decide whether to go back to run the loop one more time or not.
+- If we supply the condition or test at the end of the Loop, it will first execute the block of code inside the loop statement.
+Then, in the future, it will test the condition to decide whether to go back to run the Loop one more time or not.